royston/DataScience-GettingAndCleaning-DataCourseProject/CodeBook.md

 The following is a guide to the column names in the output data:

-The following columns represent various measurements of wearable computing for each subject.
+The following columns represent the mean values various measurements of wearable computing for each subject and activity type.
+Subjects are individual volunteers from whom the data has been collected.
 Those among these columns that end with "XYX" have separate measurements for each of the 3 space dimensions, represent by X, Y or Z.

 * tBodyAcc-XYZ